-With that saying, there are ongoing leaks and rumours about the upcoming “Snapdragon 8 Gen 3 for Galaxy.”
+With that saying, there are ongoing leaks and rumors about the upcoming “Snapdragon 8 Gen 3 for Galaxy.”
 Following the past launch, the chipset will be designed especially for the next-generation Galaxy S series, i.e., the Galaxy S24 series.

 Samsung’s customized “Snapdragon 8 Gen 3 for Galaxy” chipset is expected to come next year with the Galaxy S24 series.
 It may debut in February 2024.

 Snapdragon 8 Gen 3 for Galaxy will likely outperform the A17 Bionic

 As we understand from the latest Galaxy Unpacked Event, the Snapdragon 8 Gen 2 for Galaxy has done well on its Galaxy S23 series phones.
 The same is expected with the upcoming chipset.
 According to a leak, the specially-designed processor is expected to outperform Apple’s A17 Bionic chipset mostly in single-core scores.